 After centrifuging, the container with the degreased chips is brought to the appropriate collection containers via a portal.
 Currently, the turned part manufacturer uses two containers for steel, one for aluminum, and two additional ones for rust-free alloys.
 Furthermore, there are nine big bags ready for additional materials that accumulate in smaller quantities.
 Overall, with the new system, Bufab is able to process up to 14 different materials separately from one another.

 An important function in the complete installation is the control of the KNOLL system.
 It not only ensures that the swarf trolleys reach the centrifuges with their freight, but also that the chips are emptied into the right container according to their type.
 Thanks to the transfer of the data to the centrifuge system, the software is also responsible for ensuring that the degreased chips land in the right container and that the emptied swarf trolleys find their way back correctly.
-In case of a breakdown of the KNOLL system, the entire system and then, after a brief period also production, would face serious problems.
+In case of a breakdown of the KNOLL system, the entire system and then, after a brief period production too would come to a standstill.
 "The system works so reliably that we can guarantee very high process reliability," says project engineer Hörmann.
 "This is also why we like to use KNOLL products so much."

 All requirements fulfilled